psu13/mutable-hakyll/posts/measurement.md

 Well now we'll finally talk about measurement.

-As with my other technical expositions on subjects that are not about computers, I am the furthest thing from an expert on this subject, I'm just organizing what I think are the most interesting ideas about what is going on here, and hoping that I'm not too wrong.
+As I said in the other two parts, I am the furthest thing from an expert on this subject, I'm just trying to organize what I think are the most interesting ideas about what is going on here, and hoping that I'm not too wrong.
 I'll provide a list of more better sources at the end.

 ### Measurement and Probability